-My work, the Yoga of Fluid Resonance, draws upon 35 years of the practice and teaching of an eclectic approach to yoga and meditation, here the student learns to access the deep rivers of their own knowing.
-I draw upon classical Hatha yoga, including vinyasa, yin yoga and restorative yoga; Authentic Movement; Five Rhythms; Continuum Movement; Vipassana meditation; and Self-inquiry as portals to open, inform, release, rejuvenate and attune.
+My work draws upon 35 years of practice and teaching from which an eclectic approach to yoga, meditation and life has emerged.
+I am interested in guiding others to uncover the deep rivers of their own knowing, drawing upon classical Hatha yoga, including vinyasa, yin yoga and restorative yoga; Breathwork; Sacred Movement; Continuum Movement; Vipassana meditation; and Self-inquiry as portals to open, inform, release, rejuvenate and attune.

-I enjoy the subtle, enlivening, self-referenced, healing experience which arises from practice and witnessing others develop and trust their unique embodied way of opening to the mystery behind creation… those moments when fluid resonance with Source is once again experienced…this for me is Yoga… tapping into the ever-available unlimited Source of Being!…and inviting this connection to be integrated into and infuse my life.
+I enjoy the subtle, enlivening, self-referenced, healing experience which arises from practice and witnessing others develop and trust their unique embodied way of opening to the mystery behind creation… those moments when fluid resonance with Source is once again experienced and invited to be absorbed and infused into our lives.

 My intention is to gently guide us back to the present moment; to direct our attention to the always available spacious presence of our true nature; to support us to listen to the deep intelligence of our bodies; to trust a wisdom and understanding that is beyond conditioned thought and to encourage us to listen to and trust our own knowing rather than an outer authority.